bmen25124/SillyTavern-Custom-Scenario/readme.md

     * If question type is _text_, `variables.gift`
     * If the question type is _dropdown_, `variables.gift.value` and `variables.gift.label`.
 When creating the card, `variables.gift.label` is used.
     * If question type is _checkbox_, `variables.gift`. (boolean)

-## Exporting Details
-* Exported JSON data is _almost_ same as SillyTavern structure.
-So if you export it, fields like personality/creator in _Advanced Definitions_ also going to be exported.
-* You can use variables in personality and summary.
-But there is no scripting support for those inputs.

 ## FAQ: